 Microdermabrasion for stubborn acne

-You may be fed up with your acne, but take comfort in the fact that you're not the only one!
-Acne affects 85 to 100 percent of people at some point in their lives, and it continues to be an issue for about twelve percent of women who are 25 years old.
-Several skin treatments are available (with differing degrees of success for different people) and several other procedures are still being researched.
+You may be fed up with your acne, but hopefully there’s comfort in the fact that you're not the only one!
+Acne affects 85 to 100 percent of people at some point in their lives, and it continues to be an issue for about 12 percent of 25-year-old individuals assigned female at birth.
+Microdermabrasion is one of several skin treatments that are available to address acne (with differing degrees of success), and several other procedures are still being researched.

-Some cosmetic procedures that are traditionally used to lessen the appearance of fine lines, sun damage, and minor facial scars can also be helpful in reducing the signs of acne, including such procedures as chemical peels and microdermabrasion.
-Microdermabrasion uses crystals under pressure to remove dead or damaged layers of skin.
-The crystals and skin debris are then vacuumed away.
-Microdermabrasion helps to control acne by reducing the amount of oil on the skin, reducing the appearance of large pores, and cleaning out clogged pores.
-A few things to keep in mind are that microdermabrasion:
+Procedures such as chemical peels and microdermabrasion are traditionally used to lessen the appearance of fine lines, sun damage, and minor facial scars and can also be helpful in reducing the signs of acne.
+Microdermabrasion is one of the most common, non-surgical procedures performed in the United States and uses mechanical abrasion to gently remove the outermost layer of the skin.
+The procedure helps to control acne by reducing the amount of oil on the skin, reducing the appearance of large pores, and cleaning out clogged pores.
+Dermatologists can perform this procedure in a clinical setting, or you can seek out a licensed skincare professional at your local spa.
+While microdermabrasion is minimally invasive, having a dermatologist perform the procedure may reduce the risk of side effects.
+A few more considerations to keep in mind are that the procedure:

 - Works best when used for superficial scars and is ineffective at reducing the appearance of deep scars or marks on the skin.

-- Will require multiple treatments for the best results (typically a commitment to a series of five to twelve treatments is necessary).
+- Often requires multiple treatments for the best results (typically a commitment to a series of 5 to 16 treatments is necessary).

-- As surgical procedures go, this is low risk and has a rapid recovery time (treatments can be repeated in short intervals), does not require anesthesia (is painless), and is quick and simple to perform.
+- Is low risk and has a rapid recovery time (treatments can be repeated in short intervals).

-- Should not be done if you have an active herpes infection, malignant skin tumors, skin that scars easily, or if you currently or recently have used Accutane.
+- Isn't recommended for people who have an active herpes infection, malignant skin tumors, skin that scars easily, or are currently using or recently have used isotretinoin.